 NEWS

-CRA Business Correspondence is Going Digital
+CRA Business Correspondence Online Mail

 The Canada Revenue Agency (CRA) is transitioning away from sending paper mail to business clients with a CRA Business Number.
 This change does not pertain to Personal Tax clients who do not have a CRA business number.